 If you are in cities, people are usually more open and they likely look into your eyes.
 But in the countryside, this is likely not very popular.

 The smile of a Vietnamese can be very confusing in Vietnam to an outsider and cause misunderstandings.
 In some Oriental countries, a smile can mean sorrow, worry, or embarrassment.
-In Vietnam, it may indicate a polite, but the perhaps sceptical reaction to something, compliance or toleration of a blunder or misunderstanding.
-Moreover, on occasion represents submission to judgement that may be wrong or unfair.
-This is particularly true if the one making the judgement is at a superior level and perhaps lost his temper.
+In Vietnam, it may indicate a polite, but the perhaps skeptical reaction to something, compliance or toleration of a blunder or misunderstanding.
+Moreover, on occasion represents submission to judgment that may be wrong or unfair.
+This is particularly true if the one making the judgment is at a superior level and perhaps lost his temper.

 For instance, a laundress may ruin a favourite shirt and her employer asked her about it.
 In this case, she may smile.
 This does not mean that she thinks it is funny that she burned the shirt, but instead is submission to the fact.
 If the owner of the shirt loses his temper, she may keep smiling indicating politeness or patience with superiors.

 Because of this, foreigners should be very cautious in voicing their opinions.
 Perhaps you should be a little more delicate, more tolerant, and restrain from being obstinate.

 Loud arguments or heated discussions are frowned upon and are seldom heard among the Vietnamese.
-Well-bred people are good in self-discipline.
+Well-bred people are good at self-discipline.
 It is best, therefore, for Americans or other foreigners to do their best to keep tempers in check, no matter what the circumstances, lest they be looked upon with disdain.